Engineering a STEM Career

 It’s about you finding that passion and sticking with it, because you are going to come across a lot of roadblocks.
 As you keep pushing through those classes you just need to keep taking baby steps all the way through and you will be able to get through those challenges.•

 Interview by Courtney Breest, Alaska NSF EPSCoR.
-Click here for more STEM Success Stories.
+Click here for more Faces of STEM.
+All photos courtesy Thomas Hughes.